EraserKing/CloudMusicGear/README.md

 ## Open issues

-Please report the following information:
+Please report the following information according to the template.

-* Operating system
-* Song / Album / Playlist name (how I can locate to that song)
-* Whether the issue happens on specific songs, or all songs
-* Whether it can be reproduced on web client for the same song

 ## Building